PyAbel/PyAbel/doc/transform_methods/rbasex-math.rst

 Truncated SVD
 ^^^^^^^^^^^^^

-This is the method used in pBasex.
-The idea is that since the `condition number
-<https://en.wikipedia.org/wiki/Condition_number>`_ of a matrix equals the ratio
-of its maximal and minimal `singular values
+This is the method mentioned in the pBasex article (but not actually used in the original pBasex implementation).
+The idea is that since the `condition number <https://en.wikipedia.org/wiki/Condition_number>`_ of a matrix equals the ratio of its maximal and minimal `singular values
 <https://en.wikipedia.org/wiki/Singular_value>`_, performing the singular value
 decomposition (SVD),